-A few years ago when I owned a house, the trash collecting service in my town was ok, but many weeks some things would be left at the driveway and wild animals (or sometimes my dog) would pick things out and leave garbage all over my lawn, which I would have to go outside and clean.
+A few years ago when I owned a house, the trash collecting service in my town was ok, but many weeks some things would be left in the driveway and wild animals (or sometimes my dog) would pick things out and leave garbage all over my lawn, which I would have to go outside and clean.

 I wasn’t often home when this happened and I didn’t want to phone in a complaint without understanding what was going on.

-So, instead, before going to work one morning, I hand wrote a quick thank you note to the trash service workers who collected my trash and attached a 10$ bill to it with a statement that read that I wanted to buy their coffee for them and thank them for their work – not mentioning the issues I’d been having with the service.
+So, instead, before going to work one morning, I hand-wrote a quick thank you note to the trash service workers who collected my trash and attached a 10$ bill to it with a statement that read that I wanted to buy their coffee for them and thank them for their work – not mentioning the issues I’d been having with the service.

-I did this at a time when I was in the process of filing for bankruptcy and working 7 days a week, and even tho I knew I was losing a much-needed meal giving up that 10$ at that time, something inside told me it was the right thing to do with it.
+I did this at a time when I was in the process of filing for bankruptcy and working 7 days a week, and even tho I knew I was losing a much-needed meal by giving up that 10$ at that time, something inside told me it was the right thing to do with it.